bddvlpr/untis-ics-sync/README.md

 ## Installation

 Simply clone the repository and cd into it.
-`git clone https://github.com/bddvlpr/untis-ics-sync && cd untis-ics-sync`
+`git clone https://github.com/bddvlpr/untis-ics-sync && cd untis-ics-sync`.

+### Setup SSL
+Create a new directory called `ssl` with certificate `cert.pem` and key `key.pem` in it.
+Make sure to enable https in the `.env` file.

 ### Using Docker